 “Life is a poem, live out the metaphors.”
 Britta

-Britta (nicknamed the “Bandit” as a child), is a dancer, yogini, writer, and graphic designer.
-She currently teaches dance at EcoFusion Fitness and is a contributing writer for fuse: a tribal and tribal fusion belly dance magazine.
+Britta (nicknamed the “Bandit” as a child), is a dancer, yogini, graphic designer and writer.
+She currently teaches Dances for Birth at EcoFusion Fitness and is a contributing writer for fuse: a tribal and tribal fusion belly dance magazine.

 She has a Bachelor’s from WSU in English – Creative Writing and a Bachelors of Integrated Studies in Graphic Design, Dance, and Comparative Mythology.